ndjinga/CoreFlows/README.md

-CoreFlows (Deprecated, replaced by SOLVERLAB)
+CoreFlows (Deprecated, replaced by SOLVERLAB/CoreFlows)
 ================

 CoreFlows is an open source C++/Python library intended at solving PDE systems